ldjennings/valet/report.typ

+#show link: underline
-= Flatland Homework Assignment
+= Valet Homework Assignment
 == RBE 550 - Liam Jennings

 === Introduction
-For this assignment, I made a simple grid world for the 'hero' and 'enemy' robots to navigate and maneuver around each other.
-I chose to use python, pygame, and A-star to finish this project.
+For this assignment, I simulated the kinematics of the robot, car, and trailer using a state lattice, and implemented a collision checker using #link("https://shapely.readthedocs.io/en/stable/")[shapely], a python library used to model and manipulate geometry.

+I apologize for this assignment.
+I worked on it when I had a fever and forgot to go to sleep.

+==== Usage
+Dependencies are managed through a `pyproject.toml` file.
+Create a virtual environment, then run `pip install .`.

+To run the main simulator, now enter the command `runsim`, as an entry point was

 === Approach